SumMagnus04/SumMagnus04/README.md

 ## Howdy, My name is Zeph Smith

+- I am currently studying Computer Science at the University of Utah

+- I have a number of projects currently in progress
+  - 3DMB
+  - DynamicArrayC

+- I have collaborated on these projects
+  - BackwardsLang
 <!--
 **SumMagnus04/SumMagnus04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.